mdb/mdb.github.io/source/projects/2010-02-21-ultra-dolphins.html.markdown

   - ultra_dolphins_1.gif
 ---

-This simple website was an extracurricular project for Richmond, VA friends, Ultra Dolphins.
+One of my first web projects; this simple website was an extracurricular project for Richmond, VA friends, Ultra Dolphins.